rumaima/umaimarahman.github.io/_pages/includes/intro.md

 - **Healthcare Applications**: Medical image classification, segmentation, and decision support systems.
 - **Efficient AI**: Techniques for leveraging lightweight and scalable AI models.

-I have several peer-reviewed publications, including works presented at MLHC, EUVIP.
+I have several peer-reviewed publications, including works presented at ML4H, EUVIP.
 Beyond academics, I have partcipated in multiple innovation and AI hackathons, demonstrating my drive for creating impactful solutions.

 Feel free to connect with me as I strive to advance healthcare through innovative AI!